Dutch–Indonesian Round Table Conference

-The Dutch–Indonesian Round Table Conference (Nederlands-Indonesische rondetafelconferentie; Indonesian: Konferensi Meja Bundar) was held in The Hague from 23 August to 2 November 1949, between representatives of the Kingdom of the Netherlands, the Republic of Indonesia and the Federal Consultative Assembly, representing various states the Dutch had created in the Indonesian archipelago.
+The Dutch–Indonesian Round Table Conference (Nederlands-Indonesische rondetafelconferentie; Konferensi Meja Bundar) was held in The Hague from 23 August to 2 November 1949, between representatives of the Kingdom of the Netherlands, the Republic of Indonesia and the Federal Consultative Assembly, representing various states the Dutch had created in the Indonesian archipelago.

 Prior to this conference, three other high-level meetings between the Netherlands and Indonesia took place; the Linggadjati Agreement of 1947, Renville Agreement of 1948, and the Roem–Van Roijen Agreement in May 1949.
 The conference ended with the cession of sovereignty to the United States of Indonesia.

 Background

 On 17 August 1945, Indonesian nationalist leader Sukarno declared Indonesian independence from Japan.
 The Dutch, who had been expelled in 1942 by the Japanese occupation of the Dutch East Indies, viewed the Indonesian leadership as Japanese collaborators, and wanted to regain control of their colony.
-The conflict between the Dutch and Indonesian nationalists developed into a full-scale Indonesian National Revolution.
+The conflict between the Dutch and Indonesian nationalists developed into the Indonesian National Revolution.

 By mid-1946, both sides were under international pressure to negotiate.
 The Dutch favoured a federal Indonesian state, and organised the Malino Conference in July 1946, which led to the establishment of the State of East Indonesia.
 In November, the Dutch and Indonesian sides reached an agreement at Linggadjati, in which the Netherlands agreed to recognize republican rule over Java, Sumatra and Madura, and that republic would become a constituent state of a federal United States of Indonesia.
 On 28 January 1949, the United Nations Security Council passed Resolution 67, calling for an end to the recent Dutch military offensive against republican forces in Indonesia and demanding the restoration of the republican government.
 It also urged the resumption of negotiations to find a peaceful settlement between the two sides.

 Following the Roem–Van Roijen Agreement of 6 July, which effectively endorsed the Security Council resolution, Mohammad Roem said that the Republic of Indonesia—whose leaders were still in exile on Bangka Island—would participate in the Round Table Conference to accelerate the transfer of sovereignty.

 The Indonesian government, in exile for over six months, returned to the temporary capital at Yogyakarta on 6 July 1949.
 To ensure commonality of negotiating position between the republic and the federal delegates, from 31 July until 2 August, Inter-Indonesian Conferences were in Yogyakarta between all component authorities of the future United States of Indonesia.
 The delegates agreed on the basic principles and outline for the Federal Constitution of 1949.

 Following preliminary discussions sponsored by the UN Commission for Indonesia in Jakarta, it was decided the Round Table Conference would be held in The Hague.